The missions of the Whitacre College of Engineering are to:

 Benchmarks by 2012:

-- Increase total awards in the college to over $18 million annually.
+- Increase total awards in the College to more than $18 million annually.

-- Increase the national recognition of the Whitacre College of Engineering graduate
+4. Increase the national recognition of the Whitacre College of Engineering graduate

 Benchmarks by 2012: